fryolysis/intune/README.md

 ### Criticism

 The main drawback of this approach is the usage of square loss function to model a person's preference.
 From our experiments we think that this loss function is far from accurate, as it prefers outcomes with a few badly out-of-tune intervals and many perfectly intune intervals instead of all slightly out-of-tune intervals.
 We think that human perception prefers the latter scenario, so an ideal loss function should have a much higher exponent than two.
-To avoid high computational cost, we think of implementing the extreme case of hard constraints using simplex algorithm.
+To avoid high computational cost, we think of implementing the extreme case of hard constraints using linear programming.

+Experiments showed that hard constraints that care only the worst intervals can't do much.
+For most of the classical pieces, the best major third interval is at best 1-2 cents better than the equal-tempered version even when we allow unisons to vary 2 cents and fifths to vary 5 cents.
+This suggests that we should use something in between these two approaches, which requires presumably a more expensive optimization algorithm.
+Gradient descent may be a good choice.

 ### Some results